sumito3478/aprikot-threading/README.md

-# aprikot-boilerplate
+# aprikot-threading

-This software is a boilerplate project for sbt.
+This software is a low level threading utility for Scala.

 This software is in early development and not well documented, but has some documentation comments in the source and with sbt doc, you can generate